If you’ve heard of the term SCROG, you probably want to try it, but what if you don’t know what to do?

 Therefore, it is essential to ensure that you only have female plants by either using clones or by purchasing feminized seeds.
 Remember, you won’t know if your plants are male or female until they are into their flowering phase, so be sure to be proactive about it!

-Switch to flowering stage when screen is filled
+Switch to flowering stage when the screen is filled

-As a good rule of thumb, your marijuana plants should remain in their vegetative phase until the mesh or screen is completely filled up, without any major gaps.
-Your plants become the bushiest during the vegetative phase, so even though the flowering phase is the most rewarding, the vegetative phase is also extremely important.
+As a good rule of thumb, your marijuana plants should remain in their vegetative phase until the mesh or screen is completely filled up.
+There should be no major gaps.
+Your plants become the bushiest during the vegetative phase.
+Even though the flowering phase is the most rewarding, the vegetative phase is also extremely important.

-During the vegetative phase, make sure to bend any parts that are poking their way upwards back down, so they remain on the same plane as the other parts of the plants.
+During the vegetative phase, make sure to bend any parts that are poking their way upwards back down.
+You want them to remain on the same plane as the other parts of the plants.
 This will allow all the plants to grow upwards in even rows, maximizing the energy from the grow lights.